Frequently Asked Questions

 You’ll be able to order these when you accept your contract; we’ll also let you know what size bed you’ll need to order for, as well as giving you a special discount code.

 Applications for accommodation should be made separately from any application to study at the University of Edinburgh.
-You should allow up to 72 hours between accepting an offer to study, and applying for accommodation.
+Once you have accepted your offer of accommodation you can apply for accommodation from 72 hours later.
 You apply via your MyEd portal and clicking on the ‘Student Life’ tab > ‘Accommodation’ > 'Launch Services'.

 Firstly, allow up to 72 hours between accepting an offer to study, and applying for accommodation.